Splints for burns

 Wearing Schedule: varies; a common schedule would be to wear it at night while resting and take it off during the day for exercise and activity

-Resting hand splint
+Resting hand splint for burns

 Purpose: to support the hand and wrist joints so that they heal without contracting and so that a deformity does not develop.